Flu now blamed for 84 child deaths, CDC says

 Among adults, the proportion of pneumonia- and flu-related deaths fell from 10.1% of all deaths occurring during the week ending January 20 to 9.8% of all deaths for the week ending January 27 (these data are always two weeks delayed).
 This rate, however, is higher than the anticipated 7.3% pneumonia- or flu-related deaths estimated for the week.

-In 48 states, flu activity is "still widespread," said Nordlund.
+In 48 states, flu activity is "still widespread," Nordlund said.
 "Hawaii and Oregon are still the outliers."

 Circulating flu strains this season are a mix of H3N2, H1N1 and B viruses.
 H3N2 strains are continuing to be dominant during the sixth week of 2018 as they have throughout the season, which began in October.
 H3N2 commonly leads to more severe illness and more hospitalizations, according to Schuchat.

-The CDC confirmed 18,716 new infections for the week ending February 10, bringing the cumulative total for season to 178,040.
+The CDC confirmed 18,716 new infections for the week ending February 10, bringing the total for the season to 178,040.